Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 Hand gestures act as stepping stones toward spoken language skills:

-• Gesture-based communication reduces frustration from inability to speak yet.
+- Gesture-based communication may reduce frustration from the inability to speak yet.

-In essence, supporting gestural communication lays down neural pathways crucial for verbal expression later on.
+In essence, supporting gestural communication lays down helpful foundations for verbal expression later on.

 Troubleshooting Concerns With Baby Hand Gestures And Meanings